JuliaParallel/Dagger.jl/README.md

 ### Array support

 We have seen simple operations like broadcast (namely `.^2`), `reduce` and `sum` on distributed arrays so far.
-ComputeFramework also supports other essential array operations such as transpose, matrix-matrix multiplication and matrix-vector multiplication.
+Dagger also supports other essential array operations such as transpose, matrix-matrix multiplication and matrix-vector multiplication.

 See the [Array API](#array-api) below for details.
 Some special features are discussed below.